markusantonwolf/tailwind-css-plugin-custom-color-palette/README.md

 **You can find a list of all generated utilities based on the default settings here - [Custom Color utilities](https://github.com/markusantonwolf/tailwind-css-plugin-custom-color-palette/blob/master/dist/custom-color-palette.css)**

-### Configurations
+### Configuration

 In the following example you can see all available options (default values) for the Custom Color Palette plugin.
-To overwrite the default object like `variants` are your own settings to the plugin.
+To overwrite the default object like `variants` add your own settings to the plugin.
 Your new settings will get merged with the default settings.

 ```js
 // tailwind.config.js